Check Fiber Internet Availability at Your Address

 Fiber speeds typically range from 300 Mbps up to 5,000 Mbps (5 Gbps) or more, depending on the provider and plan you choose.

-What if fiber isn’t available in my ZIP code yet?
+What if fiber isn’t available at my address yet?

 How much does fiber internet cost per month?

 Most fiber plans range from $50 to $150 per month, depending on speed and provider.
-Prices are often competitive with cable, but with much better performance.
+Prices are often competitive with cable, but offer better performance and reliability.